OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

         self.refresh()
 ```

+// TODO: add a brief description of what this will accmplish
 Now let's write the main routine for the experiment.
 Create a file called `STK09-temperatureLCD.py` in `/root`.
 Paste the code below in it:

+// TODO: code changes:
+//  * encapsulate some of this stuff into their own functions: 1 function for setting up and reading the temperature sensor, another to write to the lcd, etc
+//  * lets print the current date and time to the screen as well

 ``` python
 import lcdDriver